LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/InsuranceQuote.md

 Click **Global Functions** to access all the global functions and variables to be configured.

-You’ll want to customize the generateLoanTemplate and getEmailBody functions within Global Functions to reflect your branding and voice.
+You’ll want to customize the `setAutoTemplate`, `setHomeTemplate`, `setLifeTemplate`, and `getEmailBody` functions within Global Functions to reflect your branding and voice.

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/templates/InsuranceQuote2.png">